saisaitian/LIMOC-system-in-LUAD/README.md

 ## Directory Structure:
 **KIRC-MoS-code.R:** The original R code for the generate the following results.

-**InputData:** Contains the input datasets required to run the analysis.
+**Training_LUAD_tcga.zip:** Contains the training datasets required to run the analysis.
+Please extract it and load it into R.

-**Figure1, Figure2, ...:** Directories for saving generated figures.

-**Tables:** Directory for saving output tables.

-## Prerequisites
-Ensure you have R and the following packages installed:
-MOVICS,  Install "MOVICS" via [its GitHub page](https://github.com/xlucpu/MOVICS).